mrinalkumarjha/Angular/README.md

-git reset <file> : to unstage particular file git commit -m 'message': to commit to local directory git push : to push in original branch
+git reset <file> : to unstage particular file git commit -m 'message': to commit to local directory git push : to push in original branch git pull : to pull changes from git